matthewperron/f1-elo/README.md

 # Just fetch data without calculating (for debugging)
 npm run fetch-only        # 2025 (default)
 npm run fetch-only -- 2024

+# Bulk calculate all seasons (generates all season reports)
+npm run rebuild-all        # 1950 to current year npm run bulk-calculate -- 1980 2000  # specific year range

+# Note: If you get rate-limited during bulk processing, the script will:
+# - Stop processing and show exactly which year failed
+# - Provide the exact command to resume from that year
+# - Wait 5-10 minutes before retrying to respect API limits
 ```

 This script will: